-- Adopt/amend local legislation to be compatible with sound watershed management principles. - ☐ Focus on responsible development through adequate site selection, design, and maintenance. - ☐ Promote watershed education and awareness.
+- ☐ Focus on responsible development through adequate site selection, design, and maintenance. - ☐ Promote watershed education and awareness.

 With the watershed vision in mind and in consideration of the expectations listed above, two goals were identified through this planning process to provide a framework for suggested watershed management actions: